jwolz/yajhfc/README.txt

 The following features might be added in the future:

-* Support for phone books in LDAP databases
 * More Translations? (see below)

 YajHFC uses GNU gettext for translations, so it is easy to integrate